Assertores/Assertores.github.io/PirateArena.md

 ## My Work

-During the Game Jam I worked as gameplay programmer on the project but dropped out after the Jam.
+My part was working as a programmer on the initial Game Jam project: Pirate Arena.

 ## Links